rosie068/structural_connectivity_AD/README.md

 # structural_connectivity_AD

-This is the repository where I will saving my work on studying correlations between brain structural volumes over time in patients with mild Alzheimer's vs. severe.
+Repository for studying correlations between brain structural volumes over time in patients with mild Alzheimer's vs. severe.

 dataset: contains the sample dataset that the paper is based on, taken from ADNI 1 dataset UCSF Longitudinal study